 - 2X more likely to improve individual performance

 Don’t turn down the opportunity to increase employee engagement and your bottom line through recognition.
-Start achieving success with an award-winning employee recognition and rewards platform today.
+Start achieving success with an award-winning employee recognition platform today.
 To learn more, watch our webinar recording, “Employee Recognition Best Practices: A Case Study from Bayhealth Medical Center .”

 Access top workforce trends and challenges impacting the healthcare industry in 2020 by downloading our latest white paper.